iloahz/Codefensive/README.md

 Algorithm
 =========

-* Replace all the variables with the combination of '-' and '\_'
+* Replace all the variables with different numbers of '\_'
 * Replace `if-else` with `?:`
 * Transform loops(e.g. ```for```, ```while```, ```do-until```) to recursive functions
 * Replace constants with variables